Key Takeaways

 What's the difference between a cash offer and a traditional sale on a Knoxville home?

 A traditional sale typically nets 88-92% of list price after agent commissions, closing costs, repairs, and holding costs over a 60-90 day timeline.
 A cash sale through an investor network typically lands at 70-85% of market value but closes in 7-14 days with no repairs, no commissions, and no carrying costs.
-In today's slower Knoxville market, the real net gap between the two paths is often smaller than sellers expect.
+With Knoxville's market slower than it was, the real net gap between the two paths is often smaller than sellers expect.

 Which Knoxville neighborhoods are holding value best?